Which Investment Brokerage in Singapore is Best? Here’s How to Decide

 So how do you decide which investment brokerage is best for you?

-Here are 3 main factors you need to look out for when choosing the best brokerage firm for you:
+Here are 3 main factors you need to look out for:

-1. Commission fees: How much it costs to buy or sell your investments
+1. Commission fees: How much it costs to buy or sell shares

 2. Account type: Whether it’s a CDP or custodian account